F

 A Frenchton needs to eat about 20 to 25 calories for every pound of body weight.
 It can eat this food as part of one daily meal or in smaller amounts two or three times per day.
 The owner can individually decide whether to feed the dog dry food, canned “wet” food, or homemade cuisine.

 Whatever type of food they eat, these sturdy little dogs just need a good balance of protein, fiber, and fat.
 They also need plenty of water, like any dog.
-Besides these essentials, a Frenchton does not have breed-specific dietary needs, though it’s not a bad plan to customize their diet to the breed’s most common health concerns.
+Besides these essentials, a Frenchton does not have breed-specific dietary needs, though it’s not a bad plan to customize its diet to the breed’s most common health concerns.

 Maintenance And Grooming